MaxMnemo/MaxMnemo/README.md

 ## This is just my secondary account

-This is just my secondary account so I can host more projects.
+This is just my secondary account so I can deploy more projects on heroku and streamlit.
 This is my real account --> [Maximilian Freitag account](https://github.com/MaximilianFreitag)